Beacon makes it easy for your supporters and clients to access and make changes to their details via a secure form.

 Events - attendees can provide additional details about an event they're going to (e.g. menu choice, certificate from GP)

 Cases - clients can see the status of their open cases, upload supporting documentation, and access their case history.
+Case managers can see their current cases and upcoming tasks.

 Members - active members can see the details of their membership.